hyperledger-labs/splice/README.md

 #### Bumping CometBFT

-1. Update the version in the `nix/cometbft-driver-sources.json` file
+Update the version in the `nix/cometbft-driver-sources.json` file
-2. Update the version used for the CometBFT docker image in the `.circleci/config.yml` file

 #### Bumping Canton